 The plaintiffs claim that Olympus knew or should have known that the device could result in contaminated fluids being transferred from patient to patient.
 Furthermore, the company failed to obtain FDA certification and made an update to the device without considering the cleaning methods necessary to disinfect the device after use in a medical procedure, thereby putting the patients at serious risk.

 Suffer an Olympus Scope Infection?
 Get Legal Help

 If you or a loved one has been harmed after undergoing a medical procedure involving the Olympus Scope, you may be entitled to compensation for your medical bills and more.
 An experienced personal injury attorney with knowledge of these types of cases can assist victims and their families.
-If you're interested in learning more about your legal options, a good first step is to get a free claim evaluation from a qualified injury attorney.
+If you're interested in learning more about your legal options, a good first step is to talk with a local attorney.